marcin-wlodarczyk/secure-node/README.md

 ## User Authorization

-For this step you will what's called "Metadata Claims" to authorize user based on its role.
+For this step you will need what's called "Metadata Claims" to authorize user based on its role.
 More about it at [this link](https://auth0.com/docs/scopes/sample-use-cases-scopes-and-claims#add-custom-claims-to-a-token)

 # Quick Start